randomessence/fancybox2/README.md

 ##Unique to this Version

-This Version of fancy box has a couple of small tweaks to the defaukt settings.
+This Version of fancy box has a couple of small tweaks to the default settings.

 CSS: min image width and height set to 5px for lightbox